gianlourbano/covid-scraper/Readme.md

 ---

 A node.js app built with [Node-Cron](https://www.npmjs.com/package/node-cron) to scrape the web for Covid-19 related data.
+The app is running on a Raspberry Pi, scraping once an hour and updating the database.

 ---